Granular: Granular Stochastic Space-time: The Nature of Time: Time

+A property of time is that it (usually) advances.
+As \ensuremath{\upsilon} is a component of time, we assume it advances as well.
+But \ensuremath{\upsilon} is rolled-up, so, as it continuously advances, it continuously reaches a maximum and rolls over to zero.
+We represent this as a frequency.

-Masreliez\cite{AMasr} and Mukhopadhyay\cite{AMukh} among others have suggested that a mass oscillates at its Compton frequency, and without such oscillation, there would be no DeBroglie wave, or indeed a $\Psi$.
+Masreliez\cite{L15} and Mukhopadhyay\cite{L16} among others have suggested that a mass oscillates at its Compton frequency, (and without such oscillation, there would be no DeBroglie wave, or indeed a \textgreek{Y}).
 We accept that suggestion.
+The Compton frequency ,$f_{c}$, is defined as $f_{c}=\frac{mc^{2}}{h}Hz$.